aHorvathBazsi/Breast_cancer_segmentation_U-net/README.md

 - dataset.py: preprocessing (+augmentatioon) of original images and creation of DataLoaders (the path for training and validation sets can be specified for custom use)
 - model.py: implementation of U-net using Tensorflow framework
 - predict.py: prediction for test images (path for test images can be specified for custom use)

+### Please note that the code is not fully functional yet.
+In the following week I will update it.
+Each individual .py is correct, but I want to connect them in a more efficient way.
+If you have any suggestions please do not hesitate to contact me or make a pull-request.